-- Water access entitlement (water licence): a right to a specified share of available water
+- Water access entitlement (water licence): A right to a specified share of available water.

-- Water allocation: a right to take a specified volume of water in a specified period
+- Water allocation: A right to take a specified volume of water in a specified period.

-- Water resource works approval: a right to construct, operate and maintain infrastructure to take water
+- Water resource works approval: A right to construct, operate and maintain infrastructure to take water.

-- Site use approval: a right to use water at a particular location
+- Site use approval: A right to use water at a particular location.

 Water rights relating to the River Murray Prescribed Watercourse and the Southern Basins and Musgrave Prescribed Wells Area have been unbundled.

-This means that the licence holder’s rights for taking and use of water are authorised in one licence.
+This means that for all other water resources across South Australia, the licence holder’s rights for taking and use of water continue to be ‘bundled’ and are authorised in one licence.